NFL MVP Poll: Who our experts pick heading into Week 17

 4. Aaron Donald, DT, Los Angeles Rams

-Donald got one third-place vote in our poll, which is cool, because while he probably can't win the award, he deserves recognition as a candidate.
+Donald got one third-place vote in our poll, which is cool because while he probably can't win the award, he deserves recognition as a candidate.
 He already has 19.5 sacks, which is the 12th-best single-season total of all time, the most by a defensive tackle and one fewer than Lawrence Taylor had in 1986, when he was named MVP of the league.
 No defensive player has won the award since, and Minnesota's Alan Page is the only other defender who has won it.
 This is a quarterback award, for the most part, and with Mahomes, Brees and Rivers having the seasons they're having, this isn't the year for a defensive player to break tradition.
 But Donald's value to the Rams, who are one of the league's very best teams, is unquestioned.